Country Introduction

 In 2020,

-.
+Approximately 14 million people in South Korea had a Bachelor’s or equivalent level degree.
 In comparison, approximately 7 million people in Vietnam had a Bachelor’s or equivalent level degree in 2020.

 Despite a significant amount of people having obtained a Bachelor’s degree in Indonesia, compared to the overall population the share of those who hold a university degree is relatively low.